OpenLiberty/ci.maven/docs/generate-features.md

 #### generate-features
 ---
-Scan the class files of your application and create a file containing the Liberty `features` that it requires.
+Scan the class files of your application and create a file containing the Liberty features that it requires.

 This goal is available as a tech preview in the 3.5.2-SNAPSHOT.
 Please provide feedback by opening an issue at https://github.com/OpenLiberty/ci.maven.

+This feature is best accessed through dev mode.
+When you start up `liberty:dev` it will compile your application and scan the files to verify that all the Liberty features that you need are part of your configuration.
+Then as you work, dev mode will continue to monitor the project to confirm the Liberty features are up to date.
+If you implement a new interface in Java the scanner will determine if that API is one of Liberty's, update the configuration and install the feature.
+If you remove a feature from `server.xml`, dev mode will determine if it is actually necessary and if so add it to the configuration file described below.
+For this snapshot you need to add the Sonatype repository to `pom.xml` (shown below) but in the future all the dependencies will be in Maven Central.

 Lifecycle